pusher-community/real-time-laravel/introduction/pusher-use-cases.md

 Activity Streams (feeds) are at the heart of social applications.
 The Facebook wall, the Twitter wall is effectively an activity stream, Google+ and any other social application.
 News and sport apps and websites are moving towards view that represents a stream of new and important information.

 The idea behind activity streams is to let you know what's been happening whilst keeping the user hooked, awaiting the next update in the timeline.
+And as soon as the next update is available it is streamed in.

 ## Data Visualisations/Dashboards

 ![](../assets/img/senate-election-results.png)

 The first uses of real-time web technologies were to show real-time changes in financial data.
-Eventually charts followed.
+Eventually charts and graphs followed.

 Real-time data visualisations help you spot trends in data *as it happens* and generally keep you in the know about what's happening *right now*.

 ## Chat